copenlu/stat-nlp-book/README.md

 ## Usage

-Once installed you can always run your notebook server via
+Once installed you can always run your notebook server by first changing into your local stat-nlp-book directory, and then executing

     docker run -p 8888:8888 -v $PWD:/home/jovyan/work riedelcastro/stat-nlp-book

-**assuming that your docker daemon is running** and that you are **in the `stat-nlp-book` directory.
+This is **assuming that your docker daemon is running** and that you are **in the `stat-nlp-book` directory.
 How to run the docker daemon depends on your system.